Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days under water over 5 years of WisdomTree Europe Hedged Equity Fund is 66 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days below previous high of 84 days in the last 5 years of WisdomTree Europe Hedged Equity Fund, we see it is relatively smaller, thus better in comparison to the benchmark SPY (122 days)

-• Compared with SPY (179 days) in the period of the last 3 years, the average time in days below previous high water mark of 68 days is lower, thus better.
+• Compared with SPY (178 days) in the period of the last 3 years, the average days below previous high of 82 days is lower, thus better.

 Performance (YTD)